chaw/r7rs-libs/INSTALL.md

     > sagittarius -L SCHEME_LIBS -L SCHEME_LIBS/srfis/sagittarius program.sps

 Note that Larceny has all required SRFIs to support the complete collection.
-For Chibi, Gauche and Sagittarius, you also need to reference the implementation-specific SRFIs, in the directory SCHEME_LIBS/srfis/IMPLEMENTATION.
+For the rest you also need to reference the implementation-specific SRFIs, in the directory SCHEME_LIBS/srfis/IMPLEMENTATION.

 The -examples and -tests directories are not needed if you are only using the libraries in your programs.